Pete30/3dtiskarna/Section-1.3-Preparing-Casings.md

 <tbody>
 <tr class="odd">
 <td align="left"><p><img src="media/Section_6_0008.png" alt="media/Section_6_0008.png" /></p></td>
+<td align="left"><p>You will start the assembly with glueing the casings for the RUMBA controller electronics and the display.
+Since the glue needs time to dry it’s to best to have this done now.</p></td>
 </tr>
 </tbody>
 </table>

-You will start the assembly with glueing the casings for the RUMBA controller electronics and the display.
-Since the glue needs time to dry it’s to best to have this done now.

 Please don’t use 1 second cyano-acrylat superglue for glueing the acrylic and printed parts, because they will probably cause ugly white stains.